George Floyd protests in Massachusetts: Springfield

 Several hundred people peacefully protested outside of the city police's headquarters on Friday, May 29.
 On June 6, more than 100 people gathered at Court Square, where a prayer was said, to peacefully walk towards and demonstrate at the Springfield police station.
 More demonstrators added to the gathering at street intersections.

 Stoughton

 On June 3, about 200 protesters gathered to demand change in Stoughton's Halloran Park.

 On July 4, protesters peacefully marched from Faxon Park to town hall in support of Black Lives Matter.

 Taunton

 A protest was planned to take place on the evening of June 4.
 Following the looting that occurred in the Brockton protest a few days earlier, many Taunton businesses boarded up their doors and windows in preparation, and several helicopters and National Guard forces remained on standby around the city once the protest began.
 A group of about six-hundred people gathered outside of the First Parish Church across from the city's police station in the early afternoon, before most relocated to the nearby city green space, where many encouraged police officers to take a knee in solidarity.
 Once the officers did so, most protesters dispersed without incident.

+Wellfleet

+On May 31, around 100 people marched from Town Hall to the Wellfleet Police Department to protest the murder of George Floyd.